-That's why came the idea to prepare a model of washing machine, which in one wash can wash without destroying three types of laundry: colored, white and towels.
+That's where the idea came to prepare a model of a washing machine, which in one wash, it can wash without destroying three types of laundry: colored, white, and towels.

 The entrepreneurial students are familiar with the phenomenon in which children swing on the chair and sometimes fall back.

-These falls can end in disaster, especially if the falling student did not have time to stop himself and finally hits his head.
+These falls can end in disaster, especially if the falling student did not have time to stop themselves and ends up hitting their head.

 While washing their hair, the young students use the shampoo and then the conditioner.

-In order to make it easier for them, when they walk and sleep outside the house, they would like one bottle.
-In which one side being shampoo and the other a hair conditioner.
+To make it easier for them when they sleep away from home, they would like to have one bottle, which contains one side of shampoo and the other side of the conditioner.

-After looking for such a product and not finding it, they decided to develop one on their own.
-Like the one in the picture.
+After looking for such a product and being unable to find one, they decided to develop it on their own, like the prototype in the picture.